Alberto Gori

-Alberto Gori, OFM (ألبيرتو جوري; 9 February 1889 in San Piero Agliana, Italy – 25 November 1970 in Jerusalem, West Bank) was a Latin Patriarch of Jerusalem and Custodian of the Holy Land.
+Alberto Gori, OFM (ألبيرتو جوري; 9 February 1889 in San Piero Agliana, Italy – 25 November 1970 in Jerusalem, Israel) was a Latin Patriarch of Jerusalem and Custodian of the Holy Land.

 Biography

 Alberto Gori was born in San Piero Agliana in the Province of Pistoia.
 He belonged to the Tuscan province of the Franciscan church of Saint Bonaventure.
 Gori was ordained on 19 July 1914 in San Miniato al Tedesco.
 During World War I he served in the Italian army.
 After the war he was sent by his superiors to Palestine, where he entered the service of the Custody of the Holy Land.